internetErik/gulp-htmlincluder/README.md

 Files that you want to use to build the resulting static pages can be named however you want, as long as they don't begin with `-` or `_`.

 Right now this is necessary because the files that will ultimately exist in the build folder are those that don't start with `-` or `_`.
 I'd love to change this to determine this in another manner (for example, only files that aren't included are finally built).
-Would love a pull request trying this since I'm not sure I'll get around to it soon.

 ## Includer Tags

 It is probably best to learn from examples.
-These can be found in the `./test` folder of this repository.
+These can be found in the `./test/html` folder of this repository.
 These can be run by cloning this repository, running `npm install` and then `npx gulp`.
 Check the `gulpfile.js` for specifics if you just want to try building single files.

 ### Terminology